 With faculty guidance, students select professional electives in a specific area of interest from courses offered within the program, within the college or in any of RIT's other eight colleges.

 Program alumni have entered a variety of careers in the criminal justice system directly following graduation or after completing graduate studies.
 Many graduates are engaged in law enforcement careers in agencies at all levels of government.
-At the state and federal level, graduates are pursuing careers in such agencies as the Federal Bureau of Investigation, Secret Service, Marshall's Service, Naval Intelligence Service, Customs, Border Patrol, Immigration and Naturalization Service, Centers for Disease Control, Department of the Interior, and National Park Service, among others.
+At the state and federal level, graduates are pursuing careers in such agencies as the Federal Bureau of Investigation, Secret Service, Marshal's Service, Naval Intelligence Service, U.S. Customs and Border Protection, Centers for Disease Control, Homeland Security, Department of the Interior, and National Park Service, among others.
 A number have advanced in rank to positions of command, including several chiefs and deputy chiefs.

 Other alumni work as correctional officers, counselors, probation officers, and parole officers, and some have advanced to administrative positions.
 A significant number have completed law school and entered the legal profession as prosecutors, public defenders, in private practice, or in the state or the U.S. attorney generals' offices.
 Others serve the legal profession as investigators or paralegals.